 Trauma will affect everyone differently and there are a range of emotional, physical and behavioural responses.
 There is no ‘right’ way to react to trauma.
 Some people may react with anger, anxiety, exhaustion or sadness, while others might throw themselves into work or practical tasks.
 Teenagers especially may withdraw and seem not to react.
-People’s reactions may vary because of past experiences, available support networks, coping strategies, life skills and in response to the reaction of others around them.
+People’s reactions may vary because of past experiences, available support networks, coping strategies, life skills, and in response to the reaction of others around them.

 Providing support and comfort is important to help someone who has experienced a traumatic event recover, but don’t assume you know what they need.
-Ask how you can help.
+Ask them how you can help.
 Offer practical support like taking care of some of the farm chores, looking after the children, or bring some ready-made meals for the family.

 Helping friends and family after a traumatic or distressing event can be difficult, but you can help.
 It’s always a good idea to ask the person how you can best support them through the trauma.
 Listening, talking and practical assistance are all important ways to help.
 It may take some time before people feel ready to talk about the event.
 Maintain contact over the long term, when the first rush of community support may have passed.
 Make sure you follow through on any support you promise.